HackerWolf/icecat-notify/README.rst

 =======================
-FirefoxNotify Extension
+IceCatNotify Extension
 =======================

 Introduction
 ------------
-A quick extension based on mumbles project's FirefoxDbus to send notifications on the galago notifications interface.
+A quick extension based on mumbles project's FirefoxDbus and FirefoxNotify to send notifications on the galago notifications interface.

 Requirements: